-Figure 19: Top and bottom figure: Time evolution of the integrated modulus square of the first and second field, respectively.
+Figure 19: Left and right figure: Time evolution of the integrated modulus square of the first and second field, respectively.
 The solid lines indicate upper and lower bounds of the stochastic error, which the dashed lines indicate theoretical predictions.

-Figure 20: Top figure: 3D plot of the modulus square of a_2 at t = 1 as a function of x and y.
-Bottom figure: 3D plot of the modulus square of a_2 for y = 0 as a function of x and t.
+Figure 20: Left figure: 3D plot of the modulus square of a_2 at t = 1 as a function of x and y.
+Right figure: 3D plot of the modulus square of a_2 for y = 0 as a function of x and t.